Safayy/UNM_SQA_2023-24/README.md

 ```

 ## Run tests
 In the root directory run the command below to run the test suite.
 Server must be started.
+All test suite source code is located in the directory `.\resources\js\tests`.
 ```bash
 # Enter the root directory of the projecct
 cd UNM_SQA_2023-24/